Position Title: Senior Philanthropy and Major Gifts Officer

-Job Summary: Landesa seeks a Senior Philanthropy and Major Gifts Officer to join our growing team.
+Job Summary: Landesa seeks a Senior Philanthropy Officer to join our growing team.
 A recent winner of the Conrad N. Hilton Humanitarian award, as well as a former Skoll and Kravis Prize awardee, Landesa seeks to empower millions of women and men with a powerful tool they can use to improve their lives: land rights.

 The Senior Philanthropy and Major Gifts Officer is a key member of the fundraising team, and provides leadership in expanding Landesa’s base of individual support, with a focus on major donors.
 Under the guidance of the Chief Development Officer, the Senior Officer will develop, oversee, and execute strategies for Landesa’s ongoing major donor and annual fund efforts.
 The Senior Officer will manage a portfolio of individual prospects, cultivate and solicit contributions in support of Landesa’s mission, and identify and oversee strategies to proactively attract new donors.